 Summary provided by the secretariat of the International Carbon Action Partnership (ICAP), a multilateral forum working on carbon markets.
 For more information, visit ICAP’s website.
 Copyright © ICAP and reproduced with permission.

-Compliance with the NZ ETS is mandatory for entities of covered sectors that fall within the inclusion threshold.
+Compliance with the NZ ETS is mandatory for entities of covered sectors that fall within the various specific inclusion thresholds.

 As allowance supply is now restricted to New Zealand Units (NZUs), and future access to international units is will be subject to quantitative limits, the NZ ETS is expected to have its own fixed cap in the future.